mattbierner/akh/index.md

 But beyond toy examples, real world problems often require functionality from one or more of these structures.
 A networked application may require both error handling and IO, or an algorithm implementation may use state, error handling, and continuation control.
-Monad transformers allow us to compose these simple structures together in a maintainable and flexible way.
+**Monad transformers allow us to compose simple structures in a maintainable and flexible way.**

 ## What Can Your Akh Do for You?